Cell Biology AoC Faculty

 Xiaoyan Guo, Assistant Professor of Genetics and Genome Sciences.
 Ph.D., Texas A&M University.
 Understanding how mitochondria cross talk with the rest of the cell in health and diseases using CRISPR-based functional genomics.

 Kshitiz Gupta, Assistant Professor, Department of Biomedical Engineering.
 Ph.D.
 Johns Hopkins School of Medicine.
-Unraveling the language cells employ to converse with each other, how the grammar and the content of the langage adapt to the environment, and how cells behave in response.
+Unraveling the language cells employ to converse with each other, how the grammar and the content of the language adapt to the environment, and how cells behave in response.

 Guo-Hua Fong, Professor of Cell Biology, Ph.D., University of Illinois.
 Developmental biology of the vascular system, VEGF-A receptor signal transduction, embryonic stem cells and gene knock-out in mice.